PeppeL-G/course-material/src/lectures/report-writing/README.md

 * Which framework is the web application implemented in?
 * How is the source code structured?
-* How is handle authentication and authorization handled?
+* How is authentication and authorization handled?
 * How is information about the clients remembered?
 E.g. cookies, sessions, tokens, etc.
 * Which security vulnerabilities has been thought of and is protected against?
 * ...